spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 .. image:: img/add_object_group_dialog.png
    :align: center

-Enter the name of the group, adn select the database where you want the group to be created.
+Enter the name of the group, and select the database where you want the group to be created.
 Select the member objects under *Non members*, and press the button in the middle that has a plus sign.
 Multiple selection works.